 The kicker is that underneath all of that beautiful glossy black carbon fiber is a Bugatti Chiron.
 Not that a Chiron is exactly a normal car but when it was released it went for about $3 million.

 That means this buyer paid $9.5 million dollars for what is essentially a very elaborate carbon fiber body kit.
 Though that is a bit of an over-simplification.

 That extra 9.5 mil for a one of a kind creation is probably going to ensure that this car will be worth 10 times that some day in the future, so really this is an investment.

 Which means whoever paid to have this thing built will likely never drive it.
 At least its nice to look at though.

-Since its likely you’ll never see this thing in person, I recommend clicking on the thumbnails in this post to see a larger image for a better look.
+Since its likely you’ll never see this thing in person, I recommend checking out the gallery below.

 If you want to know more about how/why Bugatti created this one-off, check out the press release below.

 Bugatti develops unique hyper sports car for a Bugatti enthusiast.